 Search for Available Dosage Forms

-Pituitary dependant hyperadrenocorticism (PDH) is the most common cause of Cushing's Disease seen in dogs.
+Pituitary-dependent hyperadrenocorticism (PDH) is the most-common cause of Cushing's Disease seen in dogs.
 About 85% of dogs with Cushing's Disease have PDH.
 It is a disease of middle-aged dogs.
-Some breeds have a higher predilection (Poodles, Dachshunds, Boston Terriers and Boxers).
+Some breeds have a higher predilection (Poodles, Dachshunds, Boston Terriers, and Boxers).
 Both genders are affected.
-The remaining 15% of dogs with hyperadrenocorticism have an adrenocortical neoplasia, adenoma or carcinoma.
+The remaining 15% of dogs with hyperadrenocorticism have an adrenocortical neoplasia, adenoma, or carcinoma.

 Trilostane is a newer, very promising drug to treat both PDH and to treat adrenocortical tumors.
-It appears to have fewer and less severe side effects than mitotane.
+It appears to have fewer and less-severe side effects than mitotane.
 Initially, trilostane was thought of as a once a day drug but recent research indicates that a lower dose and increased frequency of dosing may substantially decrease the incidence of side effects.
 Treatment with trilostane results in reduction of both cortisol and aldosterone; although the reduction in cortisol usually is more marked than the reduction in aldosterone.
-Clinical response includes a reduction in clinical signs such as polydypsia, polyuria, polyphagia, panting, increased activity level, improved coat quality and skin condition.
+Clinical response includes a reduction in clinical signs such as

 The dosage and frequency of administration may need to be adjusted during the treatment period.
 The time required for response to therapy is about a month, which is similar to the time required for response to mitotane.
 The management and treatment of PDH requires regular monitoring of adrenocortical hormone levels.
 Urine cortisol to urine creatinine ratio and urine specific gravity may be used to evaluate the treatment response.

 Other conditions under which trilostane has been used successfully in dogs includes Alopecia X in Pomeranians and miniature poodles.